 - 1. The capitalization threshold for renovations, building additions & major projects is \$50,000.00. - 2.
-Departments must work with the Office of Budget & Planning to set up funding and capital authorization forms (CAF) for projects that will exceed the \$50,000.00 thresholds above.
-The Controller's office will review the set up and classify the CAF as a capital project or a non-capital project. - 3.
-The capitalization threshold for Brandeis-owned equipment, furniture and software is \$5,000.00. o All movable equipment \$5,000.00 or greater, including fabricated equipment with a total cost of \$5,000.00 or greater is tagged.
+Departments must work with the Office of Budget & Planning to set up funding and submit capital project requests for projects that will exceed the \$50,000.00 threshold above.
+The Controller's office will review the requests and classify them as a capital project or a non-capital project. - 3.
+The capitalization threshold for Brandeis-owned equipment, furniture and software is \$5,000.00.
+All movable equipment \$5,000.00 or greater, including fabricated equipment with a total cost of \$5,000.00 or greater is tagged.
 Furniture is not tagged.